Justin works Wednesdays, Thursdays and Fridays and alternate Sundays from 9am - 9pm.

 Having qualified in Osteopathy in 2017, Justin is currently practising as an Osteopath, and accepting new clients within this discipline.
 He combines both structural and cranial osteopathic approaches, to help patients with lower and upper back problems, neck pain and headaches, sports injuries and everyday aches and pains.
 Osteopathy isn't just about back-ache; it can be used, literally, from head to toe, to relieve many kinds of musculo-skeletal problems.

 "My career as a therapist started in 2009.
 After 2 decades working as a Production Manager on television documentaries and dramas, I decided it was time for a change.
 My first qualification was an intensive Acupuncture course at the Healing and Acupuncture College under the tutelage of Jamie Hedger.
-Soon after that I qualified with ITEC in Massage and then Sports Massage, after which I continued adding a range of remedial and therapeutic massage techniques.
+Soon after that I qualified with ITEC in Holistic Massage and then Sports Massage, after which I continued adding a range of remedial and therapeutic massage techniques.
 Osteopathy seemed a natural direction for me.
-Having osteopathic treatment for my own back problems in the past, I'd always thought it would be an interesting career - never thinking at the time that I might have the chance to persue it.
+Having had osteopathic treatment for my own back problems in the past, I'd always thought it would be an interesting career - never thinking at the time that I might have the chance to pursue it.
 But here we are.

 One aspect of being a therapist I most enjoy is spending time with patients.
 GPs rarely get to spend more than 10 minutes with you.
-We have the luxury of spending up to an hour and it's often not until the second half of a treatment that we might discover something that might give us a further clue as to what the problem is or how best we can treat them."
+We have the luxury of spending up to an hour and it's often not until the second half of a treatment that we might discover something that might give us a further clue as to what the problem is or how best we can treat."